ringcentral/ringcentral-embeddable/README.md

 Built with:

-* [RingCentral Widgets](https://github.com/ringcentral/ringcentral-js-widgets) - based on react and redux
+* [RingCentral Widgets](https://github.com/ringcentral/ringcentral-js-widgets) - based on React and Redux

 ## Visit Online

-Visit [website](https://ringcentral.github.io/ringcentral-embeddable/) in github pages.
+Visit [website](https://ringcentral.github.io/ringcentral-embeddable/) in GitHub pages.

 ## Use as a embeddable web widget